 FAA Reimbursable Agreements

-By accepting an AIP grant, the sponsor agrees to adhere to FAA standards that are presented in various applicable Advisory Circulars (ACs).
+By accepting an AIP grant, the sponsor agrees to adhere to FAA standards of various applicable Advisory Circulars (ACs).
 A listing of the applicable Advisory Circulars is attached to each grant agreement.
 Unless specifically approved in writing by the FAA , the Sponsor must apply all applicable FAA standards to the project design without modification.
-Unless expressly approved by the FAA, non-standard design elements are ineligible for AIP participation.
+Unless explicitly approved by the FAA, non-standard design elements are ineligible for AIP participation.

-Since the AIP statute bases eligibility upon adherence to FAA approved standards, Sponsors desiring to use construction standards for which no AIP standards exist must seek FAA approval for use in order to become eligible for AIP participation.
-Use of non-standard construction specification also requires a justification for acceptable level of performance and safety.
+Since the AIP statute bases eligibility upon adherence to FAA approved standards, Sponsors desiring to use construction standards for which no AIP standards exist must still seek FAA approval for use if AIP participation is desired.
+Use of non-standard construction specification requires a justification for acceptable level of performance and safety.

 Timing of Submittal